Authored by the expert who managed and guided the team behind the Nigeria Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property decision in Abuja.
+This is not financial or investment advice, we do not know your personal situation, and every buyer should do their own research before buying property in Abuja.

 Is it smart to buy now in Abuja, or should I wait as of 2026?